chiragbhatia9163/Entry-Exit-management-system/README.md

 3. If the user enters a New Host's name, an acknowledgement message is shown with two more blank entries<br />
 of Host's Phone number and Email address which are to be entered by the visitor.<br />

-**A pictorial representation of all the features and added as a pdf file for the user :**
+**A pictorial representation of all the features are added as a pdf file for the user :**

 **Links to download :**
 1. You can download latest version of Python 3 from - https://www.python.org/downloads/ <br />